AirborneDiseaseRisksInstitute/mamaair/README.md

 ## About MamaAir

-MamaAir is a React Native mobile application that helps expectant mothers follow their pregnancy journey with personalised daily check-ins, activity plans, wellbeing trends, environmental context, and mother/baby progress views.
+Pregnancy comes with a lot to keep track of.
+MamaAir brings the everyday pieces together in one calm, simple place: daily check-ins, helpful activity ideas, wellbeing trends, environmental context, and week-by-week views for both mother and baby.

-It is designed to present supportive, easy-to-understand information.
-It does not replace professional medical advice, diagnosis, or care.
+The app is there to help people feel more informed and supported along the way.
+It is not a substitute for medical advice, diagnosis, or care from a qualified professional.

 ## Android APK build history